marg51/foul/notes.md

 I'm using nested objects *a lot*, every route/event/error is nested into the session it belongs to.
 It's really powerful, until you realise the impact at index time.
 Elasticsearch doesn't update like a SQL server would do it.
 It removes the old document and creates a new one with updated values, and data is re-indexed.
 The whole document.
 Everytime.
 With all routes, all events, all errors.
 So, it's a bad idea.

+EDIT:

+Actually, I was *trying* to create some cohort analysis.
+I made it work thanks to nested objects.

 ### Elasticsearch is not always the right tool

 It's killing me to say so, but when trying to get the pages with the biggest drop-offs, I realised that elasticsearch is not the right tool to do that.